-The association has many programs that foster unity and bridge building between many faiths and ways to find peace, including major peace forums and commemorations, such as those in Republic of Korea.
+The association has many programs that foster unity and bridge building between many faiths and ways to find peace, including the Global Feast for Peace for the U.N.'s annual Peace Day celebration.

 There is high potential for initiating hundreds, indeed, thousands of city of peace initiatives focused on self-defining their communities as working toward creating a culture of peace.